Uruguayans: Immigration waves

-Uruguayans share a Spanish linguistic and cultural background with Argentines.
-Also, like Argentines, most Uruguayans descend from colonial-era settlers and immigrants from Europe with almost 88% of the population being of European descent.
+Most Uruguayans descend from colonial-era settlers and immigrants from Europe with almost 86% of the population being of European descent.
 The majority of these are Spaniards and Italians, followed by the French, Portuguese, Germans, Romanians, Greeks, British (English or Scots), Irish, Poles, Swiss, Russians, Bulgarians, Arab (mainly Lebanese and Syrians), Sephardi and Ashkenazi Jews and Armenians.

 There are also smaller numbers of Japanese, as well as Amerindians, mainly Charrúa, Minuán, Chaná, Güenoa and Guaraní.
 Montevideo, like Buenos Aires in Argentina and Santos in Brazil, was a major seaport to dock ships coming from Europe and elsewhere and European settlement greatly affected Uruguay to have a more western oriented culture.

-Many colonies such as Nueva Helvecia-Colonia Suiza, a Swiss colony and Colonia Valdense, a Piedmontese waldensian colony, are located in the department of Colonia.
+Many colonies such as Nueva Helvecia-Colonia Suiza, a Swiss settlement, and Colonia Valdense, a Piedmontese Waldensian colony, are located in the department of Colonia.
 Also, there are towns founded by British settlers, like Conchillas and Barker.
 Two Russian colonies called San Javier and Colonia Ofir, are found in the department of Río Negro.
 Also there are Mennonite colonies in the department of Río Negro like Gartental and El Ombú, in Canelones Department called Colonia Nicolich, and in San José Department called Colonia Delta.
-El Ombú, is famous for its well-known Dulce de Leche "Claldy" and is located near the city of Young.
+El Ombú, is famous for its well-known Dulce de Leche "Claldy", and is located near the city of Young.

-Many of the European immigrants arrived in Uruguay in the late 19th century and have heavily influenced the architecture and culture of Montevideo and other major cities.
-For this reason, Montevideo and life within the city are very reminiscent of Europe.
+European immigration in the 19th and 20th centuries heavily influenced Uruguayan culture and lifestyle.
+The large cities, including its capital Montevideo, have preserved European architecture, the latter being considered one of the greatest exponents of the art deco style.